High Quality QCD Axion in the Standard Model: High-Quality Axion

 We are now at the key point in this Letter.
 Quantum gravity effects, like wormholes, are believed to violate explicitly all global symmetries including the PQ symmetry \cite{Giddings:1988cx,Coleman:1988tj,Gilbert:1989nq,Hawking:1975vcx}.
 At energies small compared to the Planck mass $M_{\text{pl}}$, these symmetry-violating effects should be described by higher-dimensional potential operators of the $U(1)_{PQ}$ field $\Phi$ as $V_g (\Phi) \sim \Phi^n/M_{\text{pl}}^{n-4}$.
 Typically, low-dimensional operators spoil the QCD axion potential, and suppressing them requires severe fine-tuning of $\sim 10^{-100}$ for the coupling \cite{Kamionkowski:1992mf,Holman:1992us}.

-However, in our setup, with the charge assignment $(-1,-1)$ for the $\Phi$, the lowest-dimensional leading term of the potential consistent with both $\mathbb{Z}_3$ and $\mathbb{Z}_4$ discrete symmetries is\footnote{We have also allowed higher dimensional operator $(H_1^\dagger H_2)^2 \Phi^{4}$.
+However, in our setup, with the charge assignment $(-1,-1)$ for the $\Phi$, the lowest-dimensional leading term of the potential consistent with both $\mathbb{Z}_3$ and $\mathbb{Z}_4$ discrete symmetries is\footnote{We have also allowed higher dimensional operator $(H_1^\dagger H_2)^2 \Phi^{4}$ that explicitly breaks $U(1)$ PQ symmetry.
 However, the contribution to the extra mass for axion can be negligible because of the small vevs of $H_{1,2}$.},

 After the spontaneous PQ symmetry breaking by the $\Phi$ condensation, $\Phi=F_a e^{i\frac{1}{\sqrt{2}} \frac{a}{F_a}}$, the Planck scale physics would induce an extra potential $V_a^g$ for the axion as \cite{Kamionkowski:1992mf,Holman:1992us}